-- Computer theft (including theft of computer services, intellectual property such as copyrighted material, and any other property); - Computer trespass (unauthorized use of computers to delete or alter data or interfere with others' usage); - Computer invasion of privacy (unauthorized access to financial or personal data or the like); - Computer forgery (forgery as defined by other laws, but committed on a computer rather than on paper); - Computer password disclosure (unauthorized disclosure of a password resulting in damages exceeding \$500 in practice, this includes any disclosure that requires a system security audit afterward); and organization by using their name, trademark, logo, or seal).
+- Computer theft (including theft of computer services, intellectual property such as copyrighted material, and any other property); - Computer trespass (unauthorized use of computers to delete or alter data or interfere with others' usage); - · Computer invasion of privacy (unauthorized access to financial or personal data or the like); - Computer forgery (forgery as defined by other laws, but committed on a computer rather than on paper); - Computer password disclosure (unauthorized disclosure of a password resulting in damages exceeding \$500 in practice, this includes any disclosure that requires a system security audit afterward); and - Misleading transmittal of names or trademarks (falsely identifying yourself or falsely claiming to speak for a person or organization by using their name, trademark, logo, or seal). - Malware (malicious software programs and applications designed to damage or cause other unwanted actions on a computer system).